jaymody/matmul-cpu-cache/README.md

-Demonstration of matrix multiplication being 10x faster when you make sure to access the array row-wise so that cpu cache hits are maximizes.
+Demonstrating how to make matrix multiplication faster by taking advantage of the CPU cache.

+`main1.c` contains an implementation that runs on statically allocated arrays.

+`main2.c` contains an implementation that runs on dynamically allocated arrays.

 ```shell
 $ gcc -O3 main1.c && ./a.out